Project School Emergency Response to Violence (SERV)

 - Under what circumstances may the Department deny funding of an application?

-- What assurances must an LEA or HEI provide the Department?
+- What assurances must an LEA or IHE provide the Department?

 1. Who is eligible to apply for Project SERV funds?